brennaremick/MYXV_M003-1_RNAseq_1/README.md

 # MYXV_M003-1_RNAseq_1
-Code in this repository was used to analyze RNA-seq data from MYD88/TRIF KO BLaER1 monocytes expressing myxoma virus M003.1; from the manuscript: "Attack of host anti-viral pathways by a myxoma virus virulence factor unleashes effector-triggered NF-κB signaling"
+Code in this repository was used to analyze RNA-seq data from MYD88/TRIF KO BLaER1 monocytes expressing myxoma virus M003.1; from the manuscript: "Poxvirus attack of anti-viral defense pathways unleashes an effector-triggered NF-κB response"

 File descriptions: